margaretmf/margaretmf.github.io/keycreativewriting.md

 They've skipped across sidewalks. <br>
 Can't you see?
 They've become sturdy and strong. <br>

 These wonderful boots.
-I keep them tied real tight.
+I keep them tied real tight. <br>
-They've kept me feeling snug.
+They've kept me feeling snug. <br>
-They're as comfortable as can be.
+They're as comfortable as can be. <br>
 Can't you see?
-They're my favorite.
+They're my favorite. <br>

+These boots of mine.
+They've really gone the extra mile. <br>
+They've done more than I could've asked. <br>
+They've survived the hard work. <br>
+Can't you see?
+There's some pep in every step with them. <br>

 <br>